codingMustache/codingMustache/README.md

 ## Joke of the Day

-Who is the coolest Doctor in the hospital?
-The hip Doctor!
+A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."

 ## Home Server Up-Time

-Its been **8 days** since this server shutdown
+Its been **9 days** since this server shutdown

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+Which RAID array type is associated with data mirroring?
- 1. Pravetz 82
+ 1. RAID 5
- 2. IMKO-1
+ 2. RAID 10
- 3. Pravetz 8D
+ 3. RAID 1
- 4. IZOT 1030
+ 4. RAID 0

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  RAID 1
 </details>